 TAKEAWAY: If your around something you want to have long enough you will eventually reach out for it, regardless of your good intentions.

-Day 1 Motion Task: Is to remove one item from your food cupboard that you would like to cut back on and put it someplace out of sight, or better yet throw it away.
+Day 9 Movement Task: The task for today is to remove one item from your food cupboard that you would like to cut back on and put it someplace out of sight, or better yet throw it away.
 Out of sight usually means out of mind.
 Then the next time you go to the grocery store, just don’t buy it.
 Remember its easier to change your environment then your thoughts (or desires)!

 #1) Ted Talk: Whats Wrong With What We Eat